badass-courses/course-builder/.changeset/weak-pillows-exist.md

 "create-course-app": patch
 ---

-adding adapter and core packages
+adding adapter and core packages to extend the pattern that is presented by authjs to include Course Builder `contentResource` schema

+this approach will allow us to maintain adapters for mysql, sqlite, and pg, potentially beyond drizzle if needed